-For example, the Pro\COBOL Precompiler enables you to:
+For example, the ProCOBOL Precompiler enables you to:

-- Write your application in COBOL. - Conform to the ANSI/ISO embedded SQL standard. - Take advantage of ANSI Dynamic SQL Method 4, an advanced programming technique that lets your program accept or build any valid SQL statement at run-time in a COBOL program - Design and develop highly customized applications. - Convert automatically between Oracle9i internal datatypes and COBOL datatypes. - Improve performance by embedding PL/SQL transaction processing blocks in your COBOL application program. - Specify useful precompiler options and change their values during precompilation. - Use datatype equivalencing to control the way Oracle9i interprets input data and formats output data. - Precompile several program modules separately, and then link them into one executable program. - Check the syntax and semantics of embedded SQL data manipulation statements and PL/SQL blocks. - Access Oracle9i databases on multiple nodes concurrently, using Oracle Net (formerly called Net8). - Use arrays as input and output program variables. - Precompile sections of code conditionally so that your host program can run in different environments.
+- Write your application in COBOL. - Conform to the ANSI/ISO embedded SQL standard. - Take advantage of ANSI Dynamic SQL Method 4, an advanced programming technique that lets your program accept or build any valid SQL statement at run-time in a COBOL program - Design and develop highly customized applications. - Convert automatically between Oracle9i internal datatypes and COBOL datatypes. - Improve performance by embedding PL/SQL transaction processing blocks in your COBOL application program. - Specify useful precompiler options and change their values during precompilation. - Use datatype equivalencing to control the way Oracle9i interprets input data and formats output data. - Precompile several program modules separately, and then link them into one executable program. - Check the syntax and semantics of embedded SQL data manipulation statements and PL/SQL blocks. - Access Oracle9i databases on multiple nodes concurrently, using Oracle Net (formerly called Net8).

-- Interface with tools such as Oracle Forms and Oracle Reports through user exits written in a high-level language. - Handle errors and warnings with the ANSI-approved status variables SQLSTATE and SQLCODE, and/or the SQL Communications Area (SQLCA) and WHENEVER statement. - Use an enhanced set of diagnostics provided by the Oracle Communications Area (ORACA). - Access Large Object (LOB) database types.
+- Use arrays as input and output program variables. - Precompile sections of code conditionally so that your host program can run in different environments. - Interface with tools such as Oracle Forms and Oracle Reports through user exits written in a high-level language. - Handle errors and warnings with the ANSI-approved status variables SQLSTATE and SQLCODE, or the SQL Communications Area (SQLCA) and WHENEVER statement.
+Or both SQLSTATE and SQLCODE, and the SQL Communications Area (SQLCA) and WHENEVER statement. - Use an enhanced set of diagnostics provided by the Oracle Communications Area (ORACA). - Access Large Object (LOB) database types.